PROJECT B1

 Paul Grünke (former doctoral researcher)

-Florian Boge (former doctoral researcher)
+Florian Boge (former post-doctoral researcher)

 Cooperation Partners: